maxmind/MaxMind-DB-Writer-perl/docs/MaxMind-IPDB-spec.md

 database metadata), then the value is a node number.
 In this case, we find that node in the search tree and repeat the lookup algorithm from there.

-If the record value is 0, that means that we do not have any data for the IP address, and the search ends here.
+If the record value is equal to the number of nodes, that means that we do not have any data for the IP address, and the search ends here.

 If the record value is *greater* than the number of nodes in the search tree, then it is an actual pointer value pointing into the data section.
-The value of the pointer is calculates from the start of the data section, *not* from the start of the file.
+The value of the pointer is calculated from the start of the data section, *not* from the start of the file.

 In order to determine where in the search tree we should start looking, we use